 HiPS is nearly game-breakingly good, though.
 Since Stealth mode is not bound to the turn system, you can enter Stealth right after you have gotten your Sneak Attacks off, and then repeat the process.
 You will not get away without getting few attacks back at you but it is almost there.

 After the Stingers, you get to fight undead, who -- like all lifeless beings -- are immune to sneak attack and critical hits.
-And which of course was just great.
+Which of course was just great.
 At least the game hands you a weapon that is good against them.

 There were also these Formian guys, who for whatever reason were also immune to sneak attack.
 And I can tell you for a fact that they have no such immunity in the actual D&D rules.
 The elite version also had Regeneration and silly high Armor Class.
 Taking one of them down took some serious effort.